 Patrons may reserve the library’s Instructional Media Services classroom for presentations, Skype calls, and video viewings.
 Advance notice of at least one business day is required.
-Requests requiring special set-up should be submitted earlier.
+Requests requiring special set-up should be submitted at least three business days before the event.
 Contact the media coordinator to make arrangements.

 Media Laminating, Off-Air Recording, and Scanning